 - apply to transfer certain foreign licences to Queensland.

-The questions in the test come from Your Keys to Driving in Queensland which has information on Queensland road rules, driver licensing requirements and sample test questions.
+The questions in the written road rules test come from Your Keys to Driving in Queensland which has information on Queensland road rules, driver licensing requirements and sample test questions.

 The class RE or R (motorcycle) knowledge test also includes questions based on information from the Motorcycle Riders’ Guide.

-Class C (car) general road rules (knowledge) test
+Class C (car) PrepL and written road rules test

-This test has 30 multiple choice questions.
+The written road rules test is broken down into 2 sections.
 To pass you must correctly answer at least:

 - 9 out of 10 questions about giving way